 Before an account gets to the big company endorsements there are many ways to start earning.
 Here are a couple examples:

 1. Become a Brand Rep.

-To read our more complete guide to the earning potential of Instagram you might want to read our other posts, “Turn Your Instagram Into a Money-Making Business: Part 1” and “Instagram Benefits: Part 2”, both linked at the bottom of this post.
+To read our more complete guide to the earning potential of Instagram you might want to read our other posts, “Turn Your Instagram Into a Money-Making Business: Part 1” and “Instagram Benefits: Part 2,” both of which are linked at the bottom of this post.

 The answer to this depends on the group organizing the hashtag.
-Hosts create the “rules” in order to be featured.
+Hosts create rules in order to be featured.
 Anyone can slap a hashtag on their post, but to be considered by the hosts for winning and being featured follow their rules.
-First, go to one of their original posts (usually identified by the hashtag appearing on the photo).
+First, go to one of their original posts, which are usually identified by the hashtag appearing on the photo.
 This is where they list their requirements.

 This is a standard formula:

 - To get brownie points you can also tag the hosts in the photo (some require this).
 This helps make sure they all see your post.